jleefmi/cbio-hpc/README.md

      - From : aws s3 cp --recursive s3://fm-ae1-cyclecloud-poc/installers/ /tmp/installers/
      - To: aws s3 cp --recursive /tmp/installers/ s3://${NEW_BUCKET_NAME}/installers/
   3. Create the CycleCloud IAM policy and role using the [installers/CycleCloud_IAM_Policy.json]

+## CycleCloud Instance Role Creation ##

+  1. Create a new IAM Policy and Role for the new cyclecloud instance
+     a.
+Copy the role from the existing policy on-prem

+**TODO** Add the sample policy file

 ## Basic Installation: ##

+Launch a new instance with the following minimum specs:

+  * CycleCloud Instance Role
+  * 4 CPUs
+  * 16 GB RAM
+  * 100 GB SSD EBS storage for CycleCloud data

-CycleCloud may be installed manually using the following script:
+CycleCloud may be installed on the new instance manually using the following script:

 ``` bash